Contact Us Today! (877) 276-5084

 Contact a United States Copyright "Fair Use" Attorney

-We can help with copyright clearance and legal opinion letters, chain of title review and analysis and general copyright matters such as cease and desist, DMCA takedown notices, DMCA subpoena, and any arbitration, mediation, or litigation case involving claims of copyright infringement or where the need to assert the fair use defense arises.
+We can help with copyright clearance and legal opinion letters, chain of title review and analysis, and general copyright matters such as cease and desist, DMCA takedown notices, DMCA subpoena, and any arbitration, mediation, or litigation case involving claims of copyright infringement or where the need to assert the fair use defense arises.

-We also handle software infringement cases that may involve fair use of Autodesk, Siemens, Microsoft, Adobe, CNC, Vero, or other software programs (ex. scholarly research of programs) and cases involving photo infringement and infringement of movies by such as Malibu Media, LLC, and Strike 3 Holdings, LLC.
+We also handle software infringement cases that may involve fair use of Autodesk, Siemens, Microsoft, Adobe, CNC, Vero, or other software programs (ex. scholarly research of programs) and cases involving photo infringement and infringement of movies by companies such as Malibu Media, LLC, and Strike 3 Holdings, LLC.

 For more information about our services, and costs, call us at (877) 276-5084 or email us through our contact form.

-In many non-litigation cases, we are able to offer low predictable FLAT RATE FEES so you don't get HUGE ATTORNEY BILLS when your case is over.
+In many non-litigation cases, we are able to offer low, predictable FLAT RATE FEES so you don't get HUGE ATTORNEY BILLS when your case is over.

 Call us or email us to explore options.